alexwendte/git-survival-guide/understanding-git.md

 ## Introduction

-Git is unlike any other technology I have ever used.
+Git is the backbone to most hobby and enterprise-grade projects.
 Git is a version control system which enables users to easily and efficiently back up code, keep track of changes to a codebase, and collaborate with other developers.
 It can be very confusing to learn because of the lack of beginner-friendly resources online that are filled with `git jargon`.
 In this article I hope to establish a base-level understanding of what git is and how it works.
 I will do this through applying an analogy comparing writing and saving a text article to writing code and "saving" it through git.
 If you already feel comfortable using git, feel free to read my [Git Survival Guide](./git-survival-guide.md) that can provide you with tools to improve your git workflow.

 ## The Analogy